 State government tax calculated on the borrower's loan amount.

 The length of time over which you agree to pay back your mortgage, usually up to a maximum of 30 years.

-The lender of funds.
+The lender of funds, secured by a mortgage.

 The person borrowing money under the terms of a mortgage.